When is the best time to sell my business?

-So far as the business is concerned then also look at the page on Exit Planning since this will give you an overview of the factors you need to consider in reaching the decision on whether now is the best time to sell your business.
+So far as the business is concerned then it is necessary to look at your industry sector since it will give you an overview of the factors you need to consider in reaching the decision on whether now is the best time to sell your business.

 Businesses need investments to stimulate growth and take them to the next level.
 There are many types of investment.
 It could be in people, equipment, IT, processes, systems, new products and new markets.

 Yet without that investment, the business may well decline, fall behind its competitors or just flat line.
 Remember buyers are looking for growth or at least the potential.
-So it may be as well to let them take the risk rather than you.
-They will enjoy the upside unless a deal can be struck and you share in this at a later date.
+So, it may be as well to let them take the risk rather than you.
+They will enjoy the upside unless a deal can be struck where you share in this at a later date.

 Likewise, if a business is perceived by the buyer to be at or near the top of the current growth curve and can see the need for further investment is required, then any offer is going to be tempered to this scenario reflecting the need for that investment.

 Here are some more of the personal and commercial considerations.

 - Emotional not commercial